abinit/abinit/doc/tutorial/eph4zpr.md

 renormalization (ZPR) of the band gap and temperature-dependent band energies within the harmonic approximation.
 We start with a very brief overview of the many-body formalism in the context of the electron-phonon (e-ph) interaction.
-Then we discuss how to evaluate the e-ph self-energy and perform typical convergence studies using the polar semiconductor MgO as as example.
+Then we discuss how to evaluate the e-ph self-energy and perform typical convergence studies using the polar semiconductor MgO as an example.
 Further details concerning the implementation are given in [[cite:Gonze2019]] and [[cite:Romero2020]].
 Additional examples are provided in this
 [jupyter notebook](https://nbviewer.jupyter.org/github/abinit/abitutorials/blob/master/abitutorials/sigeph/lesson_sigeph.ipynb)